pandmi/underpacicus/README.md

 # improvement to be made

-- filter function on every tables
+- filter function on every table
 - deployment as stand alone application
 - remove looker api dependencies in order to get analysis based on only T1 API data
 - diverse output format, as .xls, .pdf